Gab0/straintables/README.md

 3. `.aln.npy` Dissimilarity Matrix files, one for each loci.
 4. `.pdf` Dissimilarity Matrix Plot files, one for each loci;

+* We also have some `.csv` files with information on those regions.

+1. `MatchedRegions.csv`: Information on matched regions, their position on each genome and more.

+2. `AlignedRegions.csv`: Information on matched regions after alignment, mostly number of snps.
+3. `PrimerData.csv`:  Information on matched primers, mostly their position on each genome and orientation.
+4. `PWMAnalysis.csv`: Extended analysis on matched regions, a comparison of each pair of regions.

 ## Result Analysis Tools